-ESGI has over 1000+ pre-loaded tests available, but also allows the flexibility to customize the available tests or create new tests specific to your school or district.
+ESGI has over 2000+ pre-loaded tests available, but also allows the flexibility to customize the available tests or create new tests specific to your school or district.

 Simple tests that have lists (sight words, numbers, letters, etc.) can easily be created by copying the items from a document and pasting them into the ESGI test.
 Please see the Auto Test Creator Support Page for more information.
 Two videos, Creating a Yes/No Test and Creating a Single Score Test, can be found below.
 Step-by-step instructions can be found below the videos.

 State Standard – Enter a State Standard that aligns with the test.
 Kindergarten and 1st Grade State Standards for all states are available in ESGI.
 Entering a State Standard in the Test Details area will not display on any reports.

-4. Click Add Question.
+5. Click Add Question.